savdagod/TidbytAssistant/README.md

 #### Pushing your own files
 1. Create a folder in your **/config** directory called **tidbyt**.
-2. Place your .star file(s) in this folder.
+2. Place your `.star` file(s) into a subdirectory of this folder.
 3. Select the radio button for *Custom*.
-In the *Custom Content* text box, enter the file name minus the '.star'.
-Example: If your file is named *custom.star*, you will enter *custom* in the field.
+In the *Custom Content* text box, enter the name of the app directory.
+Example: If your files is named */config/tidbyt/myapp/custom.star*, you will enter *myapp* in the field.
 4. You can also pass in arguments as key=value pairs. in the *Arguments* box you can enter these pairs like this, separated with a semi-colon (;): ***key=value;key2=value 2***.
 (Scroll down to **Passing arguments** to see an example of how this works)
 5. Select your device(s) and run the action to see it displayed on your Tidbyt.

+### Pushing a Tidbyt Community app

+1. Create a folder in your **/config** directory called **tidbyt**, if it doesn't exist already.
+2. Clone the Tidbyt Community repository into this directory: `git clone --depth=1 https://github.com/tidbyt/community`.
+3. Set up a push action using as a custom content using the name `community/apps/myapp`.
+4. You can also pass in arguments as key=value pairs. in the *Arguments* box you can enter these pairs like this, separated with a semi-colon (;): ***key=value;key2=value 2***.
+(Scroll down to **Passing arguments** to see an example of how this works)
+5. Select your device(s) and run the action to see it displayed on your Tidbyt.

+Note: community apps which store credentials in the Tidbyt cloud will not have access to them and likely not work as expected.

 ### TidbytAssistant: Text
 1. Select the radio buttom for *Text*
 2. In the *Content* box, enter the text you want displayed.
 You can also select from the avaialble fonts and colors as well as static text or scrolling.
-4. Select your device(s) and run the action.
+3. Select your device(s) and run the action.
 You should see your text on the screen.

 ### TidbytAssistant: Delete
 1. Enter the content ID of the app you published and device name.